 The NTv2 Developer's Guide is available as Appendix-B of this Government of Ontario publication -- Appendix-B "NTv2 Developer’s Guide" starts at pg25 but then its pages are numbered 1..27 of 27; then comes pg53, then comes Appendix-C "NTv2 User's Guide" whose pages are numbered 1..57 of 57.

-I didn't find an alternate source for the NRCAN Fortran programs.
-However since there are open-source programs with NTv2-support including: jGridShift, SHPTRANS, OGDI, PROJ, and Frank Warmerdam's tools for NADCON-to-NTv2 data-conversion (as part of the Proj project), we have no need for those Fortran programs!
+I didn't find an alternate source for the NRCAN Fortran programs, however there are open-source programs with NTv2-support including: jGridShift, SHPTRANS, OGDI, PROJ.
+Frank Warmerdam (of the Proj project) provides Python plus C++ tools for NADCON-to-NTv2 data-conversion.
 Also of interest may be this webpage of testcases which includes testcases for the region where NADCON and NTv2_0 (data for Canada) overlap.

 Send your comments to email@example.com.